 The Permanent Mission of Finland takes an active part in the work of the Human Rights Council and cooperates closely with the Office of the High Commissioner for Human Rights.
 On the basis of UN recommendations, the Human Rights Center was established in Finland in 2012.
 Its main purpose is to function as an independent and impartial expert institution and to oversee the human rights obligations and commitments undertaken by Finland.

-Finland wants to focus on the eradication of discrimination, especially on discrimination targeted on people in the most vulnerable situations in society.
-Although human rights are equal for all, some groups in society are more easily discriminated than others, i.e. women, children, indigenous people and persons of disabilities.
+Finland wants to focus on the eradication of discrimination, especially on multiple discrimination targeted on people in the most vulnerable situations in society.
+Although human rights are equal for all, some groups in society are more easily discriminated than others, i.e. women, children, minorities, indigenous peoples and persons with disabilities.
 Linguistic, ethnic, religious, sexual and gender minorities are also a target for discrimination.
 People without official registration or citizenship fall often outside the legal protection system of a state, despite the fact that human rights are universal.

 In addition, Finland aims to promote good governance, inclusivity and wants to increase the role of civil society.
 These aims are acknowledged in all areas of decision-making at home and internationally.
 The Government of Finland engages in close cooperation with civil society within the frames of its national and international human rights policy.